AhmedShah29/RoxLang/README.md

 # RoxLang
 A high level programming language with full control and customizability
-> note this is still a design check the [wiki](https://github.com/AhmedShah29/RoxLang/wiki) for the last updates simple flowchart
+> note this is still a design check the [wiki](https://github.com/AhmedShah29/RoxLang/wiki) for the last updates.
+### simple flowchart
 ```mermaid
 graph TD
     rox["Rox"]